arangodb/arangodb/Documentation/Books/Manual/Appendix/JavaScriptModules/WAL.md

 `const wal = require('internal').wal`

 This module provides functionality for administering the write-ahead logs.
-Most of these functions only return good values when invoked with the [mmfiles engine being active](../../Administration/Configuration/GeneralArangod.md#storage-engine).
+Most of these functions only return sensible values when invoked with the [mmfiles engine being active](../../Administration/Configuration/GeneralArangod.md#storage-engine).

 ### Configuration